Corporate Governance

 The Company's organization is that of a company with a board

-Directors do not constitute a majority of the Board of
+do not constitute a majority of the Board of Directors.
+No

-Directors.
-No independent advisory boards such as optional
+independent advisory boards such as optional nomination and

-of the six Directors are External Directors, while all three
+are External Directors, while all three Statutory Auditors are

 remuneration.

-is discussed with External Directors and Statutory Auditors
+External Directors and Statutory Auditors and their approval

 [Principle 4-11: Preconditions for Board of Directors and